ILLINOIS EQUAL PAY ACT

 What do employers need to do?

-1. Pay a filing fee of $150,
+- Pay a filing fee of $150,

-2. Submit an "equal pay compliance statement",
+- Submit an "equal pay compliance statement",

-3. Submit, if applicable, a copy of the most recent EEO-1 report with a list of all employees, inclusive of total wages, separated by gender, race and ethnicity categories as indicated in the EEO-1 report.
+- Submit a copy of a report with a list of all employees, including total wages, separated by job category, gender, race and ethnicity categories.

 A new filing process was introduced in 2025.
-Read about it in our blog
+Read about it in our blog.

 What must be included in the "equal pay compliance statement"?